Skip to content

 Neighborhood: Old City

 The seasonal experiences along the Delaware River continue at Cherry Street Pier.
 This former municipal pier has been transformed into a year-round riverside destination.
 The Garden is a pop-up dining room overlooking the river with breathtaking views of the Benjamin Franklin Bridge.
-The menu features snacks and casual bites, with cocktails, draft beer, and non-alcoholic beverages.
+The menu features tacos and ice cream, with cocktails, draft beer, and non-alcoholic beverages available at the bar.

 Rodin Garden Bar